Skip to content

 ParaView is an open-source, multi-platform data analysis and visualization application.
 The ParaView package comprises different tools which are designed to meet interactive, batch and in-situ workflows.

-marie@login$ module avail ParaView
+marie@login$ module spider ParaView

 [...]